 I’ve created this site for those of us who have attempted, explored, strived, ventured, and moved heaven and earth to begin savings, stop living paycheck-to-paycheck, and being heavily indebted.
-Financial freedom starts with small incremental steps that anyone can do, but they have to set themselves up with realistic milestones and find a community of like-minded individuals that are passionate about saving, investing, and spending the right way.
+Financial freedom starts with small incremental steps that anyone can take, but they have to set themselves up with realistic milestones and find a community of like-minded individuals that are passionate about saving, investing, and spending the right way.

 My hope is that we can build a community together and can share ideas on how we can improve our lives through spending, protecting, investing, life events and savings.